China targets EU brandy in tit-for-tat anti-dumping probe | Health

 Trade disputes between China and Europe have been mounting over the past year, with both sides exchanging accusations of unfair competition and protectionism.
 Most recently, the EU said in December it would begin an anti-dumping investigation into biodiesel imports from China.
 France's cognac industry association said it would fully cooperate with Chinese authorities but it believes the probe is linked to a broader trade row rather than the liquor market.

 "We are confident that our products and commercial practices fully comply with Chinese and international regulations," the Bureau National Interprofessionnel du Cognac (BNIC) said in a statement to Reuters.
 Remy Cointreau declined comment.
-Pernod Ricard, LVMH and the European Commission did not immediately respond to requests for comment.
+Pernod Ricard and LVMH did not immediately respond to requests for comment.

+The European Commission said it was assessing the documentation it had received, and will intervene in the framework of the investigation, as appropriate, in close cooperation with the EU industry concerned.
+SHARES HIT

-SHARES HIT "China moves are a shot across the bow to let Europe know that it too can plan hardball against rising protectionism in Europe," said Shaun Rein, founder and managing director of Shanghai-based China Market Research Group.
+"China moves are a shot across the bow to let Europe know that it too can plan hardball against rising protectionism in Europe," said Shaun Rein, founder and managing director of Shanghai-based China Market Research Group.
+He said Beijing's move against European brands was a "counter-strike" to the EU's anti-subsidy probe in September into China's electric vehicle imports.

+Shares in French spirits companies Remy Cointreau were down more than 11% at their lowest since early 2020 at 1151 GMT and the biggest faller in percentage terms on the pan European STOXX 600 index, while Pernod Ricard was down 4.8%.
+The companies sell cognac, brandy from the Cognac region of France, under brands including Remy Martin and Martell.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)